Cannabis in South Korea: Modern history

 Following the Rhee Syngman administration's 1957 Narcotics Act(마약법), "Indian Marijuana", along with poppies, opium, and cocaine, was labelled a forbidden narcotic.
-There is speculation that this act was heavily encouraged by the U.S. Treasury Department's Federal Bureau of Narcotic's first commander Harry Anslinger, who had long been advocating for its prohibition.
+There is speculation that this act was heavily encouraged by the U.S. Treasury Department's Federal Bureau of Narcotics commissioner Harry J. Anslinger, who had long been advocating for its prohibition.
 Importantly, the 1957 act only outlawed Indian-grown marijuana, allowing the Korean market of cannabis growth to flourish.

-In the 1960's Korean cannabis usage rose dramatically with the influence of hippie culture diffusing outwards from U.S. army bases in Korea.
+In the 1960's Korean cannabis usage rose dramatically with the influence of hippie culture diffusing outwards from U.S. Army bases in Korea.
 Using the "happy smoke" started to symbolize rebelliousness, and many popular singers of the time began smoking the herb.

 In the 1970s, amid its associations with insurgent youth culture abroad, cannabis was banned in all forms under the Cannabis Control Act of 1976(대마관리법), which later merged with the Narcotics Control Act(향정신성의약품 관리법) in 2000.
 The across-the-board ban on cannabis remained unchanged.

 In January 2018, Rep. Shin Chang-Hyun, a member of the National Assembly of South Korea, proposed a bill that would revise the Narcotics Control Act and allow individuals with specific medical conditions to use cannabis with the approval from the Ministry of Food and Drug Safety.

 The proposed revision overcame a major obstacle later in July when it won the support of the ministry, which said at the time it would permit Epidiolex, Marinol and Sativex for conditions including epilepsy, symptoms of HIV/AIDS and cancer-related treatments.

 On November 23, 2018, the National Assembly approved the amendments to the Narcotics Control Acts and medical cannabis was partially legalized.